bregmanstudio/ACTION-Video-Toolkit/action/spdocs/example_one_clustering.rst

 Abstract
 ========

-This example will demonstrate simple workflows for clustering histogram data with both k-means and hierarchical clustering algorithms.
+This example will demonstrate simple workflows for clustering color feature histogram data with both k-means and hierarchical clustering algorithms.

 Prerequisites
 =============